dustinpfister/blog_posts/_posts/threejs-examples-curves-module.md

 Here then is the source code for R0 of my curves tools that I have worked out thus far.
 At the very top of the module I have thus far just two private helper functions.
 One of these is a for path data helper function that I use for two methods that create and return a collection by a given array of arrays of data for arguments to be passed to the THREE.QuadraticBezierCurve3 function.
 By collection I mean one of two things, an array of Vector3 objects, or a curve path.
 The other helper function will create and return a curve that will be used for one of my functions that will return an alpha function.

+I then have a number of methods that will return a something that is based off the the base curve class such as a Quadratic Bezier Curve, or a curve path.
+There is the QBC3 method that is just an abstraction for the Quadratic Bezer Curve class.
+Then I have another method that is a little more than just that that I find useful by defining the control points as deltas from a point in the middle of the curve.
+I then also have another number of methods that are like these methods buy will return an array of vector3 objects rather than a curve.

+I then also have some methods that are a starting point for this idea of using curves to create alpha values, and then a number of methods that help me to debug things by getting a visual idea of what is going on using points and lines.

 ```js
 // curve.js - r0 - r146 prototype